thelogbox/thelogbox.github.com/_posts/2009-03-01-mac-mini-microphone-hack.md

 ---
-layout: post
+layout: mac

-title: MAC MINI MIC HACK
+title: Mac Mini Mic Hack

 description: If you don't want to pay for iMic, use the condenser mic from an old voice recorder